LGUG2Z/komorebi/README.md

 As previously mentioned, this project does not handle anything related to keybindings and shortcuts directly.
 I personally use AutoHotKey to manage my window management shortcuts, and have provided a sample [komorebi.ahk](komorebi.sample.ahk) AHK script that you can use as a starting point for your own.

+You can run `komorebic.exe` to get a full list of the commands that you can use to customise `komorebi` and create keybindings with.
+You can run `komorebic.exe <COMMAND> --help` to get a full explanation of the arguments required for each command.

 ## Features